njaved/just-the-doc/docs/quickstart.md

 ### Customize Variables
 {: .no_toc }
-- Edit terraform.tfvars with your environment-specific values (account ID, VPC CIDRs, DNS, IAM roles).
+- Update the terraform.tfvars and terraform.tf with your environment-specific values by following the instructions [here] (https://github.com/CDCgov/NEDSS-Infrastructure/blob/main/terraform/aws/samples/NBS7_standard/README.md).

 ### Initialize and Apply Terraform
 {: .no_toc }